fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

 - Linked Lists have slow lookup and more memory.
 But they are ordered, fast deletion/insertion and flexible size.
 - Linked Lists working with them can be difficult to manage all pointers but **linked lists are useful in implementing browsing history, file systems etc**.
 - You might want to use linked lists when deleting in hash tables, but this is up to you.

+In our next chapter, things will get more interesting.
+So stay tuned for more data structures! 💫